 Many refer to the original Tuxedo cocktail as a variation of the classic Martini.
 Still, it is one of the many classics that, over the years, has acquired a respectable number of new interpretations and riffs.

 As with the Corpse Reviver cocktails, the official twists of the cocktail are numbered.
 Currently, there are five recipes: The original and four more versions, numbered one to four.

 Tuxedo Cocktail No 1 - you could expect the No 1 to be the original, but one should interpret the name as the first variation of the original.

 It dates back to the early 1900s.
-Then, it appeared in the famous Savoy Cocktail Book by Harry Craddock.
-It is a blend of Gin, dry Vermouth, and Absinthe.
+The blend of Gin, dry Vermouth, and Absinthe first appeared in the famous Savoy Cocktail Book by Harry Craddock.

-So if you don't have a sweeter Gin on hand and go with Dry Gin, as I suggested above, it would turn your drink into the Tuxedo Cocktail No 2.
+So if you don't have a sweeter Gin on hand and go with Dry Gin, simply turn your drink into the Tuxedo Cocktail No 2.

 Tuxedo Cocktail No 3 - The No 3 variation probably is even older than the first or the second.
 And it is the first that actually adds an element as it requires an extra dash of Sherry.

 Tuxedo Cocktail No 4 - This version is even heavier on the Sherry: It's a mix of 2 parts dry Gin, 1 part Sherry, and a dash of orange bitters.

 - 1 Jigger

 - 1 Bar spoon